smittytone/PreviewYaml/README.md

 - The colour of keys.
 - The preview’s font.
 - The preview’s text size.
+- Level of indentation.
 - Whether preview should be display white-on-black even in macOS’ Dark Mode.

-Changing these settings will affect previews immediately, but may not affect thumbnails until you open a folder that has not been previously opened in the current login session.
+Changing these settings will affect previews immediately, but may not affect thumbnails until you open a folder that has not been previously opened in the current login session, you edit a thumbnail, or you log back into your Mac account.

 ## Troubleshooting ##

-If PreviewYaml reports that it was unable to render YAML, this is almost certainly caused by a slight malformation of the YAML itself.
-PreviewYaml’s YAML library is very strict, so YAML malformations which other apps may accepts can be rejected by PreviewYaml.
-For example, it expects correct minimum indentation.
+If PreviewYaml reports that it was unable to render YAML, this is almost certainly caused by a slight malformation of the YAML itself — the error message should help you spot the problem.
+PreviewYaml’s YAML library is quite strict, so YAML malformations which other apps may accept may be rejected by PreviewYaml.
 For this reason, you can optionally tell PreviewYaml to display a file’s raw YAML in the event of a parsing error.
-This option is chosen in PreviewYaml’s **Preferences** panel and will allow you to preview YAML files, albeit without rendering.
+This option is chosen in PreviewYaml’s **Preferences** panel and will allow you to QuickLook YAML files, albeit without rendering.

 ## Known Issues ##